ericung/ericung/README.md

 ### Hello world!
 I'm Eric 👋

-I am a software engineer and consultant.
+I am a software engineer, consultant, and many more.

 Connect on [linkedin](https://www.linkedin.com/in/eric-ung-9028574b/)!